RoseRiyadh/RoseRiyadh/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning SPRING BOOT annnd a looot of stuff around !✨✨
+- 🌱 I’m currently learning a looot of stuff around !✨✨
 - 🔭 I'm having an amazing time working..
 Because I made the right choice working at a company with great enviroment and interesting people! <3

 <h4> Have fun learning cuties ! </h4>